-Healy, Dermot (1947–2014), novelist, poet, memoirist and playwright, was born on 9 November 1947 in the small town of Finea, Co.
+Healy, Dermot (1947–2014), novelist, poet, memoirist and playwright, was born on 9 November 1947 in the village of Finea, Co.
 Westmeath, the son of Winnie, housewife, and Jack Healy, a garda, and the brother of Tony, Úna and Miriam.
 When he was a young boy, the family moved to Cavan town following his father’s retirement.
-There, they lived with his great-aunts and his mother helped in the running of their bakery and café, the Breifne.
+There, they lived with his great-aunts and his mother helped in the running of their confectionery and teashop, the Milseanacht Breifne.

 In contrast, of living in London he said, ‘I fell into it lovely and stayed fifteen years’.
 This period began with summers spent there as a teenager engaged in casual work, followed by longer spells in his twenties.
 During those years, he was employed in a wide range of roles, including building site labourer, Heathrow Airport security guard, insurance underwriter and painter and decorator.
 Often, he lived in squats.
 Though not part of the London literary scene, he attended many literary events while there, and read widely, once describing how he read Dylan Thomas while working as a security guard.
 (Other literary influences include Kafka, Faulkner, Hemingway, Frank O’Connor (qv) and Borges.)
 He bought his first typewriter while in London with his first week’s wages.

 It was also during this period that, on occasional visits home to work in the family bakery, Healy began reading New Irish Writing, which at that point was being published in the Irish Press.
 While he had been writing continuously, Healy noted that he ‘had not written anything for publication’.
 He later recalled, ‘Each Saturday I read David Marcus’s New Irish Writing … This was an inspiration.
 Now I began to put a few words together in earnest’ (O’Grady, 2010).